ElianFabian/GenericListAdapter/README.md

 ## Setup

-This method only requieres the ViewBinding feature:
+This method only requieres the ViewBinding feature in the build.gradle app:

 ```
 buildFeatures {